snekit-com/snekit-com/src/who-we-are.md

 ## Who We Are

-snek-it is a small, focused team of technologists committed to helping mission-driven organizations excel through thoughtful technology implementation.
+snek-it is a small, focused team of technologists committed to helping mission-driven organisations excel through thoughtful technology implementation.

 ### Our Values